-If you want to see how I roll out my dough, click here.
-I still do it the same way but, now I use a little flour to help remove the shapes after they are cut out.
-I found it is faster and I don’t worry as much about breaking the shapes as I try to remove them for the rest of the dough.
-I always freeze my dough slightly before I cut my shapes which can make them a little easier to break.
+If you want to see how I roll out my dough, you can see it here at with my Sugar Cookie Recipe.
+I still do it the same way, but now I use a little flour to help remove the shapes after they are cut out.
+It’s faster and I don’t worry as much about breaking the shapes as I try to remove them for the rest of the dough.
+I always freeze my dough slightly before I cut my shapes, but be careful, the frozen dough can make the shapes a little easier to break.
 I like this method because I don’t distort the shapes when picking them up to place them on the baking sheet.

 Anyhow, this handy dandy little flour sifter is my new favorite thing for baking and I wanted to share it with all of you.

 Actually, I have been dusting with icing sugar to roll my cookie dough.
 I read that trick in Anna Olson’s “Sugar” cookbook, and it works like a dream.
 Doesn’t add any toughness at all.

 Thanks for the tip Tanya!
 I will try that.
 I can still use my little sifter for that 🙂 Thanks for sharing!

 First of all; Happy Easter!! 🙂